 As the oldest continually operating woolen mill in the United States, Woolrich’s manufacturing legacy is deeply rooted in the production of wool blankets.
-To this day, Woolrich’s blanket collection, including its line of Civil War blankets that sustained union troops since the first conflict, remain in production and popular amongst consumers.
-In addition, Woolrich’s 180 year-old history includes its unique historical relationship with another historic blanket manufacturer–The Pearce Company.
+To this day, Woolrich’s blanket collection, including its line of Civil War blankets that sustained Union troops since the first conflict, remain in production and are popular amongst consumers.
+In addition, Woolrich’s 185-year-old history includes its unique historical relationship with another historic blanket manufacturer, The Pearce Company.

 Pearce was established in 1805 in Harmony, Pennsylvania by the Harmonite Society.
 In 1928, Woolrich bought the Pearce Manufacturing Company, and by 1959, the Pearce blankets were fully incorporated into the Woolrich mill operations.

-Upon acquisition of the Pearce Company, Woolrich recieved the official license to distribute the blankets in the U.S. The flagship staple of the Pearce Company, the Hudson’s Bay Collection, is proudly distributed by Woolrich to this day, alongside the Fawn Grove collection.
+Upon acquisition of the Pearce Company, Woolrich received the official license to distribute the blankets in the U.S. The flagship staple of the Pearce Company, the Hudson’s Bay Collection, is proudly distributed by Woolrich to this day.

 The signature four-stripe, high-quality bed blankets are available in sizes that fit today’s modern bed sizes.
 A four-point blanket fits a full-size bed, a six-point blanket first a queen and an eight-point blanket fits a king size bed.
-The legendary 100 percent wool blankets are still made in England with wool collected from sources in England, Wales, New Zealand, and India.
-To shop Woolrich’s entire collection of woolen blankets, click here.
+The legendary 100% wool blankets are still made in England with wool collected from sources in England, Wales, New Zealand, and India.

 Today, our blanket collection has expanded into many different colors, collections, and collaborations for any occasion, holiday, or special event.